MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/deep-dive-on-specific-license.md

 ## Power Automate Trial license

 A user can self-provision a Power Automate Trial license from within the Power Automate portal.
 This trial lasts for 90 days.
-For example, when a Power Automate Free user tries to create a desktop flow, the user is prompted to start a Trial that includes usage of premium connectors, attended RPA and unattended RPA:
+For example, when a Power Automate Free user tries to create a desktop flow in a non-default environment (which operation he doesn't have entitlement for), the user is prompted to start a Trial that includes usage of premium connectors, attended RPA and unattended RPA:

 ![Start free trial from within Power Automate](../media/power-automate-licensing/free-trial-inline.png)

+[Compare the Power Automate Trial](types.md#power-automate-trial) license with the other Power Automate user licenses.

 #### How can admins allow or block Power Automate Trial licenses (self-assisted)?